What Size Battery Do I Need? Car Battery Group Size Explained

 • 65

-The design is crucial to consider because, with some of them, like a recessed top battery, the posts do not protrude as they do on an American standard.
+The design is essential to consider because, with some of them, like a recessed top battery, the posts do not protrude as they do on an American standard.
 The same goes for a side-post, which houses the posts on the side rather than the top.

 What Happens If You Install The Wrong-Sized Battery?